shemarlindie/lightbulb/README.md

 #### NOTE: ####
 * You must have Node and NPM installed to run these commands
-* All commands must be ran from the projects root directory
+* All commands must be run from the projects root directory